Canon 5D Mark III vs Panasonic TZ200

 - More modern: Reflects 5 years and 11 months of technical progress since the 5D Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the TZ200 comes out slightly ahead of the 5D Mark III (16 : 15 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TZ200 emerges as the winner of the match-up (17 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark III and the Panasonic TZ200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.